saantiaguilera/go-pipeline/README.md

 # Go-Pipeline

-Toy module for building decoupled pipelines in Golang
+Go module for building pipelines

 ### Supported structure

+The abstract entities defined by the API are:
+- Step: Single unit of work
 - Stage: Collection of steps
-- Stage group: Also a stage.
-Represents a collection of stages
+- Stage group: Collection of stages (also a stage itself)
-- Step: Single unit of work

-A pipeline contains a single `Stage`, from which a graph/template can be formed and be used as a template for running a workload.

-There are different type of stages, eg.
+The defined structures can be implemented to create several behaviours, such as:

-- `ConcurrentStage` which runs steps concurrently
+- Concurrency: Run stages or steps concurrently
-- `SequentialStage` which runs them sequentially.
+- Sequentially: Run stages or steps sequentially
+- Conditionals: Run either a flow or another one depending on the evaluation of a statement
+- Tracers: Add tracers to a stage or step
-- `ConditionalStage` which given a statement, runs one stage or another.
+- Lifecycle: Add lifecycle methods (before / after) to a stage or step

+With them one can build a graph-like / template structure, that will be executed by a `Pipeline`

+### Pipeline

+A pipeline is simply a structure for executing a root stage (that will internally execute nested stages, thus evaluating the whole graph).

+If needed, one can add before / after execution hooks to enrich it (eg. Decorating requests pre execution, recovering errors, tracing, etc)

 ### Executor

+An executor is someone capable of running `Runnable` (the single unit of work.
+A `Step` is a `Runnable`)

-A pipeline can have an executor, which will define the flow for executing a Step.
-This is useful if we want to add hooks / circuit-breakers / tracers / etc to the pipeline.
+This is useful if we want to add global step hooks / circuit-breakers / tracers / etc to the step's graph.

 ### Example